Zhu Jia: Recent Paintings

 Location: 1/F ShanghART Shanghai, West Bund, Bldg.10, 2555 Longteng Avenue, Xuhui District, Shanghai, China

-In each of the paintings, the artist, whether at the center or the edge, is pictured outside of the main narrative or action taking place.
-While the paintings have the grandeur and scale of history paintings, they present everyday activities of leisure, play and enjoyment, from the celebratory to the mundane.
+In each of the paintings, the artist is pictured slightly outside of the main action or frame.
+While the paintings have the grandeur of history paintings, they present everyday activities of leisure and play, from the celebratory to the mundane.

 About the Artist